Master of Science (M.S.) in Criminal Justice

 - Undergraduate academic record (transcripts of all undergraduate course work)

-- 2.75 undergraduate GPA or 3.0 in the last 60 hours of undergraduate course work
+- 2.75 undergraduate overall GPA or 3.0 in the last 60 hours of undergraduate course work

 - An essay of no more than 750 words regarding your opinion of the single most important challenge to 21st-century criminal justice written in endnote or footnote format.
 Outside sources may be used.